Police chief fires 3 Colorado officers over photo taken near memorial site for Elijah McClain

 When paramedics arrived, they injected McClain with ketamine, a powerful sedative.
 Body-camera footage of the arrest recorded him pleading and complaining that he could not breathe.

-After suffering a heart attack en route to the hospital, McClain died several days later.
+After having a heart attack en route to the hospital, McClain died several days later.

 In response to the firings, the Aurora Police Association issued a statement criticizing the investigation as a “rush to judgement” and calling Wilson “unfit.”